daveWid/Owl/README.md

 ### Added To Layout

-One last thing you should know about is the `added_to_layout` function.
+One last thing you should know about is the `addedToLayout` function.

-When an \Owl\View extended class is passed into a layout class, the `added_to_layout` function is called and the current layout is passed in as the only argument.
+When an \Owl\View extended class is passed into a layout class, the `addedToLayout` function is called and the current layout is passed in as the only argument.

 This is powerful because now you can use this function to add things to the layout.

-Say you wanted to add some more js or css files because the specific page is a little more dynamic or styled differently, you would do it in the `added_to_layout` function.
+Say you wanted to add some more js or css files because the specific page is a little more dynamic or styled differently, you would do it in the `addedToLayout` function.

 For a quick example, I will add the title from the view class onto the layout title.